 - To support both incoming and current students in navigating the various decisions they face throughout graduate school;

 - To facilitate the sharing of social resources and support related to academics, research, career, and graduate life in general;

 - To encourage students to take advantage of valuable professional development and other learning opportunities;

 - To offer mentors an opportunity to develop and enhance mentoring skills that are essential in many types of academic and applied careers;

-- To provide opportunities for social interaction and networking opportunities among members of the broader SBOS community.
+- To provide opportunities for social interaction and networking opportunities among members of the broader DBOS community.

 What do mentors and protégés do?

 The exact nature of mentoring varies depending on the specific needs of the protégé and the experiences and skills of the mentor.
 SPMP mentors and protégés generally meet in an informal setting to discuss topics such as classes, getting involved in research, negotiating the transition to graduate school from either the workplace or college, internship and job opportunities, time management, and balancing the demands of coursework and research with personal life.
 Some protégés have goals related to improving specific skills, such as writing, public speaking, or interviewing.
 Others seek primarily to increase their social and professional networks, including meeting other students with similar interests with whom they might collaborate.

 In addition to providing guidance and support, mentors help protégés to recognize and enhance their strengths, and also to identify areas they would like to work on.
 Mentors facilitate their protégé’s development by asking thoughtful questions, listening without criticism, and sharing their own relevant experiences and lessons learned.

 Download the DBOS Peer Mentoring Program guidebook.